 Since its foundation in 1945, UNESCO has been striving to build peace among others by the preservation of heritage.
 In line with this goal, the education project seeks to demonstrate the value of peace rather than focusing on the aggressive aspect of WWI.
 Therefore, the activities of the initiative help strengthen the appreciation and desire for peace among young people.
 The project also provides the occasion to encourage youth to understand other cultures and nations by reflecting on a common submerged heritage.

 The initiative is open to all teaching institutions globally and is addressed to youth ages 12-18.

 - Launch of the “Youth Safeguard Peace Initiative” on 28 June 2014.

-- The activity “What would be your story?” shall encourage youth ages 12-18 to write articles, produce video-clips, and make photo installations or school exhibitions.
+- The activity “What would be your story?” encourages youths aged 12-18 to write articles, produce video-clips, and make photo installations or school exhibitions.

-A complementary “Dive for Peace Day”, also on 28 June 2014, will invite professional, as well as leisure divers, to use this day in particular to visit underwater sites dating from World War I in a responsible manner.
-Their visit shall be documented by images, videos, and first-hand accounts and then made available on a special website, as well as in dive clubs worldwide.
+A complementary “Dive for Peace Day”, also on 28 June 2014, invited professional, as well as leisure divers, to use this day in particular to visit underwater sites dating from World War I in a responsible manner.
+Their visit was documented by images, videos, and first-hand accounts and then made available on a special website, as well as in dive clubs worldwide.

 The initiative is supported by dive clubs and dive institutions worldwide.